 Exeley Journal Of Educational Leadership Policy And Pract

-The peer-reviewed Journal of Educational Leadership, Policy and Practice (established 1986) presents the work of new and established scholars and practitioners.
-The journal aims to highlight new knowledge and important ideas both from New Zealand and internationally.
+The peer-reviewed Journal of Educational Leadership, Policy and Practice (JELPP) is the international academic journal of NZEALS.
+Established in 1969, it presents the work of new and established writers in the field of educational leadership, to highlight new perspectives and knowledge, from New Zealand and internationally.
 In particular, JELPP welcomes studies that further international debates in the field of educational leadership.

 What do we publish?

-The Journal of Educational Leadership, Policy and Practice publishes papers by researchers, practitioners and administrators in the field of educational leadership.
+JELPP publishes papers by researchers, practitioners and administrators.
 Research papers should therefore focus on the policy and / or practice of educational leadership at international, national, regional or institutional level, in any sector of education.
+We have chosen an open access digital platform in order to secure a wide readership and authorship for our journal papers.
+Our current publishing platform can be found at Paradigm publishing.

 Leadership stories may also be submitted: these are less formal pieces, usually focussing on one aspect of leadership or a particular leadership scenario.
 All work submitted should be the original work of the author(s).